French debt risk premium drops as Macron says he will appoint new prime minister | Health

 French debt risk premium drops as Macron says he will appoint new prime minister

+JOINT FUNDING PROSPECTS The yield spread between BTPs and Bunds dropped to 105.40 bps on Friday, its lowest level since October 2021.
+It was last down 1 bp to 107.60 bps.

+"BTPs are taking another major leap as prospects of more joint funding on the European level for defence is boosting the convergence trade," said Michael Leister, strategist at Commerzbank.
+Yield spreads have tightened on market hopes for joint issuance from the European Union, which could fund growth and ease the debt burden for over-leveraged economies.

-Meanwhile, euro area benchmark Bund yields were on track for their first weekly rise in over a month, after reaching 2% on Monday as markets await key U.S. data later in the session.
-U.S, payrolls could affect expectations for the outlook for Federal Reserve monetary policy.
+EU countries are discussing a 500 billion euros joint fund for common defence projects and arms procurement, tapping bond markets to boost spending in anticipation of Donald Trump's White House return, the FT reported on Thursday.
+Meanwhile, euro area benchmark Bund yields were on track for their first weekly rise in more than a month after reaching 2% on Monday as markets await key U.S. data later in the session.

-Germany's 10-year yield rose 0.5 basis points (bps) to 2.11%, set to end the week 2.5 bps higher.
-The yield gap between French and safe-haven German bonds -- a gauge of the premium investors demand to hold France's debt – dropped to 75.7 bps, a fresh two-week low.
+U.S. payrolls could affect expectations for the Federal Reserve monetary easing path.
+Germany's 10-year yield rose 0.5 bps to 2.11% and was set to end the week 2 bps higher.

-Markets are pricing a European Central Bank deposit rate at around 1.85% by next July versus the current 3.25%.
-They are fully discounting a 25 bps rate cut next week and almost no chance of a 50 bps move. .
-Italy's 10-year government bond yields – the benchmark for the euro area periphery – fell 0.5 bps to 3.19%.
-The BTP yield spread tightened to 118.5 bps.
+Markets await the European Central Bank policy meeting next week, with investors fully pricing a 25 bps rate cut and no chance of a 50 bps move, while focusing on the rate outlook.
+Many think the central bank will have to cut below the neutral rate as inflation risks falling below target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)